JoaoVictorCRP/JoaoVictorCRP/ReadMe.md

 I'm a **DevOps Engineer** at [Codebit](https://www.codebit.com.br/), an **AWS Partner Network (APN)** company, where I help clients design and implement scalable, secure, and resilient cloud architectures.

 I have hands-on experience with automation, monitoring, Infrastructure as Code (IaC), and AWS service integration.
-I've also developed projects using Node.js, Python, and Java Spring Boot.
+I've also developed projects using Node.js, Python, and Java.
 My passion lies in solving complex problems, optimizing environments, and sharing knowledge about cloud computing and engineering best practices.

 ---